Rashid-007/pet-shop-spring-5/README.md

 # pet-shop-spring-5
-demonstrate a pet shop using spring 5
+Demonstrate a pet shop using spring 5